Inori/ComicSpider/README.md

 # ComicSpider
-Some web spider to download comics
+Some web spiders to download comics